-Day 3: CPRI, Shimla.
+Day 3: CPRI, Shimla

-- Visit to CPRI, Kufri, Shimla. - Training on common package and practices followed for Potato cultivation in CPRI. - Interaction with scientist for farmer's queries. - Overnight at Shimla.
+- Visit to CPRI, Kufri, Shimla. - Training on common packages and practices followed for potato cultivation in CPRI. - Interaction with a scientist for farmer's queries. - Overnight at Shimla

-Day 4: CPRI, Shimla.
+Day 4: CPRI, Shimla

-- Visit to CPRI, Kufri, Shimla. - Training on high tech farming followed for Potatoes. - Training on disease/pest management activities followed and make farmers aware about the disease resistant varieties developed in CPRI.
+- Visit to CPRI, Kufri, Shimla. - Training on high tech farming followed for Potatoes. - Training on disease/pest management activities followed and make farmers aware of the disease-resistant varieties developed in CPRI.